-Presentation of trade payables in the Statement of Financial Position considering both accounting and non-accounting information

-- define trade discount

-- explain why a trade discount is received

-- define cash discount

-- explain why a cash discount is received

-- distinguish between trade and cash discounts

-- calculate the trade discount at the purchase and return of goods

-- calculate the cash discount at payment

-- prepare the journal entries to record transactions affecting trade payables

-- prepare a trade payable ledger account

-- interpret a trade payable ledger account

-- analyse the effects of cash discount on profit/loss for the period and trade payables
+Content Learning Outcomes Students will be able to: 2.8 Liabilities This section looks into the liability in a Statement of Financial Position and the adjustment nts to be made to these items at the end of a financial period.
+2.8.1 Trade Payables Supplier management Understand why businesses buy on credit instead of paying cash Understand how businesses manage suppliers and decide which supplier to buy from by considering both accounting and non-accounting information.
+Supplier management analyse, evaluate and make decisions about which supplier to buy from by considering both accounting and non-accounting information Accounting for transactions define trade discount explain why a trade discount is received define cash discount explain why a cash discount is received distinguish between trade and cash discounts calculate the trade discount at the purchase and return of goods calculate the cash discount at payment prepare the journal entries to record transactions affecting trade payables prepare a trade payable ledger account interpret a trade payable ledger account analyse the effects of cash discount on profit/loss for the period and trade payables Presentation prepare an extract of the Statement of Financial Performance showing the presentation of discount received prepare an extract of the Statement of Financial Position showing the presentation of trade payables Presentation - Presentation of trade payables in the Statement of Financial Position